Mobility Scooters and Motorised Wheelchairs

 - Scooters do increase fire risk because they have a source of ignition (the battery) and contain combustible material (within the body of the scooter)

-- Although the occurrences of mobility scooter fires is fairly low, when they do occur they create a very high fire load that escalates rapidly creating significant heat and toxic smoke.
+- Although the occurrences of mobility scooter fires is fairly low, when they do occur they create a very high fire load.
+It will escalate rapidly, creating significant heat and toxic smoke.